stivizi/pharm_whitepaper/risk_analysis.md

 # Risk Analysis and Mitigation

-The Pharm project, while ambitious and dedicated to serving the autism community, is subject to various risks inherent in establishing and operating a physical learning and play center.
+[The Pharm](index.html#the-pharm) project, while ambitious and dedicated to serving the [autism community](index.html#autism-community), is subject to various risks inherent in establishing and operating a physical learning and play center.
 This section provides a summary of the key risks identified and outlines the strategies The Pharm will employ to mitigate them.
 It is important to note that while comprehensive mitigation efforts are planned, some residual risks may remain due to external factors and the inherent nature of working with vulnerable populations.
-Risks are generally assessed based on their potential impact and likelihood, with high-impact and high-likelihood risks being prioritized for mitigation.
+[Risk Analysis and Mitigation](risk_analysis.html#risk-analysis-and-mitigation) are generally assessed based on their potential impact and likelihood, with high-impact and high-likelihood risks being prioritized for mitigation.
 A simple qualitative framework (e.g., High, Medium, Low) is used for initial risk prioritization.

 ## Financial Risks